 Keep Reading to Know More!

 As long as the severe pain is not involved, this is completely normal.
 If you maintain a healthy diet and lifestyle during recovery, and the surgery is successful, there is no reason why the process should take longer than six months.

 Return to the doctor if you still experience painful symptoms after six months of recovery.
 Although you may always notice slight agitation for the remainder of your life, if everything goes well you should be able to return to 100% activity and wellness level within six months of the surgery.

 Within two months, your mobility level should be high enough to work, do household chores, and go out shopping and with friends.

 Recovering from foot or ankle surgery is an arduous process but not a complete game changer.
-With these tips for ankle & foot surgery recovery, you’ll be on your way to 100% as quickly as possible.
+With these tips for foot & ankle surgery recovery, you’ll be on your way to 100% as quickly as possible.
 Incorporating helpful steps like knee scooters can make the entire process easier and help it to have a minimal effect on your personal routine.
-Just remember- eat healthy, don’t drink or smoke, and follow your doctor’s recommend exercise routine and advice and you’ll be back to normal.
+Just remember- eat healthily, don’t drink or smoke, and follow your doctor’s recommend exercise routine and advice and you’ll be back to normal.